maneo/letsplay/README.md

 laser guns and a significant portion of poor Python code.
 ```

 If you want to play with this source code take a look at ```conda``` folder contains conda env with all necessary dependencies.
+Create conda env and activate it.

 Each folder contains a little bit different things :-) but in general to prepare training data run